 Class, school, and central office information is distributed through homerooms, CTLS, and CTLS Parent.
 CTLS Parent will send "Husky Headlines" to you via emails & texts.
-Email addresses & cell phone numbers on your most current Student Information/Enrollment Form are used.
+Email addresses & cell phone numbers in ParentVue are used.
 Please make sure they are up to date.
-"Husky Headlines" will include information from the school, PTSA, Foundation, and School Council.
+"Husky Headlines" will include information from the school, PTSA, and Husky Foundation.
 Please watch for this information every Thursday at 6:00pm.